mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 ### Translating from JavaScript to HID

-When you type in the browser, JavaScript generates key events for each keystroke.
-The website [keycode.info](https://keycode.info) provides a simple demonstration of how this works.
+When you type into a browser window, JavaScript generates events for each keystroke.
+The website [keycode.info](https://keycode.info) provides an excellent demonstration of this functionality in action.

 JavaScript key events include keycodes, but they're distinct from HID keycodes.
 Fortunately, there's a mostly 1:1 mapping between the two.
-To translate the two, I just created a [lookup table](https://github.com/mtlynch/key-mime-pi/blob/904e56b6bf1f76da1abb85f654637da0e3c35fa3/app/js_to_hid.py#L32) like this:
+To translate from JavaScript to HID, I created a [lookup table](https://github.com/mtlynch/key-mime-pi/blob/904e56b6bf1f76da1abb85f654637da0e3c35fa3/app/js_to_hid.py#L32) like this:

 ```python
 _JS_TO_HID_KEYCODES = {